Onboard Mission Replanning for Adaptive Cooperative Multi-Robot Systems: Abstract

 \section{Abstract}

 Cooperative autonomous robotic systems have significant potential for executing complex multi-task missions across space, air, ground, and maritime domains.
-But they commonly operate in remote, dynamic and hazardous environments, requiring rapid in-mission adaptation without reliance on fragile or slow communication links to centralised compute.
-Fast, on-board replanning algorithms are therefore needed to enhance resilience.
-Reinforcement Learning shows strong promise for efficiently solving mission planning tasks when formulated as Travelling Salesperson Problems (TSPs), but existing methods: 1) are unsuitable for replanning, where agents do not start at a single location; 2) do not allow cooperation between agents; 3) are unable to model tasks with variable durations; or 4) lack practical considerations for on-board deployment.
-Here we define the Cooperative Mission Replanning Problem as a novel variant of multiple TSP with adaptations to overcome these issues, and develop a new encoder/decoder-based model using Graph Attention Networks and Attention Models to solve it effectively and efficiently.
+But they commonly operate in remote, dynamic and hazardous environments, requiring rapid in-mission adaptation without relying on fragile or slow communication links to centralized compute.
+Fast, on-board replanning algorithms are therefore essential to enhance resilience for these systems, but do not yet exist.
+Reinforcement Learning (RL) shows strong promise for efficiently solving mission planning tasks formulated as Travelling Salesperson Problems (TSPs), but existing methods: 1) are unsuitable for replanning, where agents do not start at a single location; 2) do not allow cooperation between agents; 3) are unable to model tasks with variable durations; or 4) lack practical considerations for on-board deployment.
+Here we address this gap by defining the Cooperative Mission Replanning Problem as a novel adaptation of multiple TSP, and develop a new encoder/decoder-based RL model to solve it effectively and efficiently.
 Using a simple example of cooperative drones, we show our replanner consistently (90\% of the time) maintains performance within 10\% of the state-of-the-art LKH3 heuristic solver, whilst running 85-370 times faster on a Raspberry Pi.
 This work paves the way for increased resilience in autonomous multi-agent systems.